phueb/CHILDES-SRL/README.md

-# BabyBERTSRL
+# CHILDES-SRL

+A corpus of semantic role labels auto-generated for 5M words of American-English child-directed speech.

-## Background
+## Purpose

-This repository contains research code that trains Allen AI's implementation of a BERT-based SRL labeler.
+The purpose of this repository is to:
+  - host the CHILDES-SRL corpus, and code to generate it, and
+  - suggest recipes for training BERT on CHILDES-SRL for classifying token spans into semantic role arguments.

+Inspiration and code for a BERT-based semantic role labeler comes from the [AllenNLP toolkit](https://demo.allennlp.org).
-A demo can be found [here](https://demo.allennlp.org/semantic-role-labeling).
+A SRL demo can be found [here](https://demo.allennlp.org/semantic-role-labeling).
-The paper describing the original implementation (Shi et al., 2019) can be found [here](https://arxiv.org/abs/1904.05255).

 The code is for research purpose only.
-The goal of this research project is to test theories of how children learn to understand multi-word utterances.

 ## History